Godfrey22152/Quiz_Game_App-in-Azure-DevOps/README.md

 - Dockerized application for easy deployment.
 - CI/CD pipeline setup using Azure DevOps.
 - Kubernetes Deployment: Deployable to AKS using Kubernetes manifests.
+- Monitoring-Setup: self-hosted Prometheus and Grafana to monitor your Azure Kubernetes Service (AKS) cluster.

 ## Getting Started